Path-Restore: Learning Network Path Selection for Image Restoration: Experiments

 \section{Experiments}

-In this section, we first clarify the implementation details.
-In Sec.~\ref{subsec:denoising}, we present the results of blind Gaussian denoising.
-In Sec.~\ref{subsec:mixed}, we then show the capability of Path-Restore to address a mixed of complex distortions.
-In Sec.~\ref{subsec:real_noise}, we further demonstrate that our method performs well on real-world denoising.
-Finally, in Sec.~\ref{subsec:ablation}, we offer an ablation study to validate the effectiveness of the network architecture and the difficulty-regulated reward.
+In this section, we first clarify the general settings of network architecture and evaluation details.
+In Sec.~\ref{subsec:real_noise}, we present the results of real-world denoising.
+In Sec.~\ref{subsec:denoising}, we demonstrate that our method performs well on blind Gaussian denoising.
+In Sec.~\ref{subsec:mixed}, we further show the capability of Path-Restore to address a mixture of complex distortions.
+In Sec.~\ref{subsec:exp_mask}, we verify the effectiveness of Path-Restore-Mask on real-world denoising.
+Finally, in Sec.~\ref{subsec:ablation}, we offer discussions about the architecture of dynamic block, the difficulty-regulated reward, the effects of pathfinder, the number of network parameters and more comparisons.

 \textbf{Network Architecture.} As shown in Table~\ref{tab:settings}, we select different architectures for different restoration tasks.
-Specifically, we employ $N=6$ dynamic blocks and $M=2$ paths for all the denoising tasks, and the pathfinder has $C=2$ convolutional layers.
-For the task to address mixed distortions, we adopt $N=5$ dynamic blocks, $M=4$ paths, and $C=4$ convolutional layers in the pathfinder.
-These parameters are chosen empirically on the validation set for good performance and also for fair comparison with baseline methods.
+Specifically, we employ $M=2$ (1 bypass, 1 denoising) paths for the denoising tasks while $M=4$ (1 bypass, 3 distortions) paths for addressing a mixed of three distortions.
+When the restoration task is more complex, we adopt more convolutional layers in the pathfinder.
+In particular, the pathfinder has $C=2$ and $C=4$ convolutional layers for denoising and addressing mixed distortions, respectively.
+As for the number of dynamic blocks, we use $N=6$ for denoising and $N=5$ for mixed distortions so that the network complexity is appropriate for a fair comparison with the baseline methods.

-\textbf{Training Details.} As shown in Table~\ref{tab:settings}, the threshold of difficulty $L_0$ and the reward penalty $p$ are set based on the specific task.
-Generally it requires larger threshold and reward penalty when the distortions are more severe.
-For all tasks, the difficulty $d$ is measured by L2 loss.
-In the first training stage, the coefficient of intermediate loss $\alpha$ is set as 0.1.
-Both training stages take 800k iterations.
-Training images are cropped into 63$\times$63 patches and the batch size is 32.
-The learning rate is initially 2$\times10^{-4}$ and decayed by a half after every quarter of the training process.
-We use Adam~\cite{kingma2015adam} as the optimizer and implement our method on TensorFlow~\cite{abadi2016tensorflow}.

-\textbf{Evaluation Details.} During testing, each image is split into 63$\times$63 regions with a stride 53.
+\textbf{Evaluation Details.} While testing Path-Restore, each image is split into 63$\times$63 regions with a stride 53.
 After being processed by the multi-path CNN, all the regions are merged into a large image with overlapping pixels averaged.
-In each task, we report the number of floating point operations (FLOPs) that are required to process a 63$\times$63 region on average.
-We also record the CPU\footnote{Intel(R) Xeon(R) CPU E5-2640 v3 @ 2.60GHz} runtime to process a 512$\times$512 image.
+Following RL-Restore~\cite{yu2018crafting}, we report the number of floating point operations (FLOPs) that are required to process a 63$\times$63 region on average.
+Each multiplication or addition contributes one FLOP.
+We also record the GPU\footnote{NVIDIA GeForce GTX TITAN X} or CPU\footnote{Intel(R) Xeon(R) CPU E5-2640 v3 @ 2.60GHz} runtime.
+We report the time to process an image of size 512$\times$512 if not specified.